Heraklion Archaeological Museum: History

 The museum is located in the town centre.
 It was built between 1937 and 1940 by architect Patroklos Karantinos on a site previously occupied by the Roman Catholic monastery of Saint-Francis which was destroyed by earthquake in 1856.
 The museum's antiseismic building is an important example of modernist architecture and was awarded a Bauhaus commendation.
 Karantinos applied the principles of modern architecture to the specific needs of a museum by providing good lighting from the skylights above and along the top of the walls, and facilitating the easy flow of large groups of people.
 He also anticipated future extensions to the museum.
 The colours and construction materials, such as the veined polychrome marbles, recall certain Minoan wall-paintings which imitate marble revetment.
 The two-storeyed building has large exhibition spaces, laboratories, a drawing room, a library, offices and a special department, the so-called Scientific Collection, where numerous finds are stored and studied.
 The museum shop, run by the Archaeological Receipts Fund, sells museum copies, books, postcards and slides.
 There is also a café.

 Most of the museum was closed for renovation from 2006 and reopened in May 2013.

-The Heraklion Archaeological Museum is a Special Regional Service of the Ministry of Culture and its purpose is to acquire, safeguard, conserve, record, study, publish, display and promote Cretan artefacts from the Prehistoric to the Late Roman periods.
-The museum organizes temporary exhibitions in Greece and abroad, collaborates with scientific and scholarly institutions, and houses a variety of cultural events.
+Four of the museum's exhibits were toppled over and damaged during a magnitude 6.2 earthquake on 22 May 2025.